Atwell Peak

+Ridges

 Atwell Peak consists of three ridges, the north, east, and south.
 The east ridge connects with the north ridge about 100 horizontal metres north of the summit.
 All ridges, with the possible exception of the upper east ridge, are sharp and heavily corniced in winter and spring.
 The north ridge is the shortest climbing route.
 Several gullies on the southeast face offer moderate routes that eventually join one of the three ridges.
 The northeast face is the shortest of the peak's faces but has many bergschrunds.